You want to develop your own logo. It should look good. And it should make you look good. Right?

 We have gone through all the logo development steps.
 We made choices based on the competition and how these business owners want to position themselves.

 Personal taste always plays into the design process.
 You want to be proud to display your logo everywhere.
-Try it out on your website, and see what you think—you can always come back to the Logo Creator and make adjustments, or start over for free!
+Try it out on your website, use it to create your own business card, and see what you think—you can always come back to the Logo Creator and make adjustments, or start over for free!

 Click the links below to use any of these logos as a starting point for your own business logo development.